Spiritual Meaning of Color White

 Light Represents Goodness

-Light is the exact opposite of the color black – a shade that is more often than not picked to represent something bad, ugly, dark, ignorance, sorrow or depression, evil, dense, etc. So if one were to portray illumination, spiritual awakening or enlightenment, knowledge, wisdom, or love through images, movies, or anything similar, white would be an obvious choice.
+Light is the exact opposite of the color black – a shade that is more often than not picked to represent something bad, ugly, dark, ignorance, sorrow or depression, evil, dense, etc. Hence, if one were to portray illumination, spiritual awakening or enlightenment, knowledge, wisdom, or love through images, movies, or anything similar, white would be an obvious choice.

 White Marks a New Beginning